aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/autofilter/filter-a-list-with-a-custom-criteria/_index.md

 type: docs
 url: /autofilter/add-custom-filter/
 aliases: [/filter-a-list-with-a-custom-criteria/,/autofilter/add-a-custom-filter/ ]
+keywords: "Adds a custom filter on an Excel worksheet."
+description: "The Aspose.Cells Cloud API supports adding a custom filter on an Excel worksheet.SDK support kinds of development languages.
+They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 100
 ---

-This REST API indicates filters a list with a `custom criteria`.
+This REST API indicates to filter a list with a `custom criteria`.

 ## RSET API